jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 // here layout
-For this thesis data for critical load cases given in @tab_29 were obtained through a presention in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
+For critical load cases mentiond in @tab_29 were obtained through a presention in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
 Such data of load cases represents valuable proprietary knowledge typically protected within large aerospace companies and rarely accessible to the broader scientific community.
 The availability of this data through academic channels provides unique insights into industry-validated load case hierarchies.

-// TODO mention other companies
-Furthermore, meetings with two companies that have concrete intetrest in structrally testing and developing #glspl("swith") were held.
-They also investigated critical load cases and made them available to the author of this thesis.
-As this information was provided confidentially, it cannot be shared with the public.
-However, it should be noted that in this case as well, numerous load cases from the V-n diagram were classified as critical.
-Therefore, the developed V-n modeler can be considered a valuable component.

 // ------------------------------ explain table ----------------------------- //
+In the following very brief explanations about the critical load cases identified in @tab_29 shall be given.
 Vertical gusts and elevator maneuvers represent the most critical load cases (100% probability), where vertical gusts generate significant structural loads through rapid angle of attack changes affecting the entire airframe @Gudmundsson2014.

 The elevator maneuvers create initial control surface forces leading to complex dynamic structural responses.
 Landing impact follows at 90% criticality, characterized by the dynamic response of the airframe during touchdown, where vertical acceleration loads are transmitted through the landing gear into the primary structure.